Playasia

 Playasia is an online retailer of entertainment products from Asia.
 The website sells import games, DVDs, music, CDs, gadgets, groceries, books, gaming console accessories, cables and toys.
 Playasia is based in Hong Kong and caters to the Asia-Pacific region, but also offers most of the products to international buyers.

 History

-Launch

-Playasia was established in 2002 in Hong Kong, with the launch of its website selling games and accessories for all major current game consoles and computer operating systems.
+Play-Asia.com was established in 2002 in Hong Kong, with the launch of its website selling games and accessories for all major current game consoles and computer operating systems.
 In addition to video games, the site also offers electronic goods, such as products from the Tamagotchi series.

+The company announced its rebrand to Playasia and new logo in September 2018.

 Funding of game development

 Playasia had funded the development of side-scrolling shooter Söldner-X: Himmelsstürmer.

 Import suspension

-After the lawsuit against Lik-Sang for importing NTSC-J PlayStation 3 hardware and software to Europe, Play-Asia announced that it would no longer be shipping PlayStation products to the EU.
+After the lawsuit against Lik-Sang for importing NTSC-J PlayStation 3 hardware and software to Europe, Play-Asia announced that it would no longer be shipping PlayStation 3 products to the EU.

-However, there have been big changes in the video games industry, such as console manufacturers and publishers abandoning regional lockouts and the evolution of consumer buying behaviour driven by the acceptance and growth of global cross-border ecommerce, encouraged by major branded ecommerce platforms like Amazon, Ebay and Alibaba.
-Therefore, Playasia still ships PlayStation products and games Globally as of late 2010, as well as into Europe.